-Are the drugs I receive from Canada identical to those received in the U.S.?
+Are drugs sold in Canada identical to those sold in the U.S.?

 The simple answer is that some medications sold in Canada are identical and others are not.
 The labeling, however, will almost always be different.
 The same applies for medications sold in other countries.

 Comparing Medicine Sold in Canada vs. U.S.

 In the U.S., the Food and Drug Administration (FDA)—a division of the U.S. Department of Health and Human Services—is responsible for regulating medications approved for sale in the United States.
 That includes registering drug manufacturing establishments, often after inspecting them for Good Manufacturing Practices.
 Drugs approved for sale in the U.S. must be manufactured in establishments registered with the FDA, whether foreign or domestic, and be packaged and labeled in accordance with FDA's rules.

 Many medications sold in Canada are made in those same FDA-registered plants and are the same as the ones sold in the U.S., but are packaged differently to meet the packaging and labeling requirements of Health Canada, the FDA's counterpart in Canada.

 Some medications sold in Canada, such as Synthroid, are foreign versions of the ones sold in the U.S. and are not identical to the ones sold here.
 Such medications may be manufactured in plants that are not registered with the FDA and with different inactive, pharmaceutical ingredients.
 That does not mean that those drugs are not equally as safe and effective as the U.S. version, as explained below.